 Decorative Arts – The Monroe home showcases a rich collection of objects original to James and Elizabeth Monroe, as well as period pieces similar to those owned by the Monroes, and some modern reproductions.
-At Ash Lawn-Highland you’ll discover classically inspired French furnishings imported from Europe during the reign of Napoleon, as well as finely crafted American furniture.
+At James Monroe’s Highland you’ll discover classically inspired French furnishings imported from Europe during the reign of Napoleon, as well as finely crafted American furniture.
 The Monroes’ mahogany bed and bedchamber furniture, for example, are based on the designs of Duncan Phyfe.

 Earlier American designs such as a Windsor rocker and mid-eighteenth-century table are also on display.
 The imported English styles you’ll see include a bow-front china cabinet and a set of eagle-back chairs dating to the time of George III (1738-1820).